Michelyne Haroun* Pages 624 - 633 ( 10 )

 Methods: The hybrids were synthesized by a multi-step synthesis and were further subjected for in vivo anti-hyperglycemic assessment on rat models of type II diabetes.
 Molecular modelling study was undertaken against peroxisome proliferator-activated receptor γ (PPARγ) to highlight possible key interactions.

-Results: Docking studies revealed that appropriate substituents on benzothiazole ring interact favorably with the hydrophobic Ω-pocket of PPARγ binding site resulting in improving their anti-hyperglycemic activity.
-All synthesized hybrids manifested promising anti-hyperglycemic potency.
+Results: Docking studies revealed that appropriate substituents on benzothiazole ring interacted favorably with the hydrophobic Ω-pocket of PPARγ binding site resulting in improving their antihyperglycemic activity.
+All the synthesized hybrids manifested promising anti-hyperglycemic potency.
 Excitingly, 5a, 5b and 5c were even more potent than the standard drug.

 Conclusion: The newly synthesized hybrids can be considered as a new class of antidiabetic agents and this study provided useful information on further optimization.